Galaga '88: Ports and re-releases

 A home conversion of Galaga '88 was released for the PC Engine in Japan on July 15, 1988.
 It was published by NEC for the console's North American counterpart, the TurboGrafx-16, in November 1989 under the name Galaga '90.
 Dempa released a version of Galaga '88 for the X68000 computer the same year.
 In addition to including a port of the original arcade game, the X68000 version features an additional game mode that replaces the Galaga aliens with characters from other classic Namco video games; this version has been retroactively named Galaga '88 Arrangement.

 In 2007, Namco Bandai Games digitally re-released the TurboGrafx-16 version through the Wii Virtual Console, followed by the arcade version in Japan in 2009.
 Two Japanese mobile phone ports were produced; the first was for i-Mode, released in 2007, and the second for EZweb, released on February 28, 2008.
 In 2011, the PC Engine version was re-released for the PlayStation Network in Japan under the Game Archives series.
-In 2023, Hamster Corporation released the arcade version under the Arcade Archives label for the Nintendo Switch and PlayStation 4.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in April 2023.

 Galaga '88 is included in the arcade compilations Namco Museum 50th Anniversary (2005), Namco Museum Virtual Arcade (2008), and Namco Museum Switch (2017).
 The 2011 iOS compilation Galaga 30th Collection includes remakes of 88 and its three arcade predecessors, utilizing enhanced visuals and audio, achievements, and support for Game Center.
 88 is also featured in the arcade games Pac-Man’s Arcade Party (2010) and Pac-Man’s Pixel Bash (2019).
 The TurboGrafx-16 version is one of the included titles on the TurboGrafx-16 Mini by Konami in 2020.